bbibb/GTC/MSSQL/Scripts.md

 		PRINT 'No overdue invoices.';

-**test for existence of database object** ad IF EXISTS to DROP statement
+**test for existence of database object** add IF EXISTS to DROP statement

 also could use OBJECT_ID function or DB_ID
 	if they don't, returns null, if so, returns index number